Is Stranger Chat Safe in the USA? A Practical, No-Fear Guide

 What should I do if something goes wrong? (first 10 minutes)

-• Stop contact; save evidence (screenshots, usernames, URLs).
+• Stop contact; save evidence (screenshots, usernames, and URLs).

 • Report to the FBI (tips.fbi.gov) and to NCMEC’s CyberTipline if a minor is involved.